tsloughter/rebar3.org/content/en/docs/configuration/configuration.md

 ## Overrides

-Overrides allow to modify the configuration of a dependency from a higher level application.
+Overrides allow for modifying the configuration of a dependency from a higher level application.
 They are meant to allow quick fixes and workarounds, although we do recommend working on permanent fixes that make it to the target app's configuration when possible.

 Overrides come in 3 flavours: add, override on app and override on all.